Updated for tax year 2025.

 How much can you give?

-As of 2023, you can give an adult child up to $17,000 in a year before you must file a gift tax return.
+As of 2025, you can give an adult child up to $19,000 in a year before you must file a gift tax return.

 Not all money transfers are gifts

 The IRS isn’t interested in the rental value of your adult child’s old bedroom, or the amount of food that disappears from your refrigerator.
-If you are ever audited, however, the IRS may notice large checks written to your adult child, or a transfer of a valuable asset, such as a car.
+If you are ever audited, however, the IRS may notice large checks written to your adult child, or the transfer of a valuable asset, such as a car.

 You can pay as much as you want for tuition, medical expenses, or health insurance premiums on behalf of your adult children without worrying about gift tax returns.
 Just make sure you pay the school, hospital, or other organization directly, rather than sending a check to your adult child.